ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

-In additional to eating well and exercising, high quality sleep can improve your concentration levels, increase your energy and keep you physically healthy.
+You're not alone.
+In fact, one-third of Australians aren't getting the recommended 7-8 hours of sleep a night.
+In addition to eating well and exercising, high-quality sleep can improve your concentration levels, increase your energy and keep you healthy.

-This is particularly important at the moment.
-The never-ending news cycle and sensationalised headlines are emotionally draining, especially if you’re just about to go to sleep.
+Throughout the day, be mindful of how much news you consume or how much time you're spending on social media.
+The never-ending news cycle and sensationalised headlines are emotionally draining, especially if you're just about to go to sleep.

-At bedtime, both the light from electronic devices and cognitive stimulation from news or social media can cause the body to tense up.
-Turn the lights down low and start to wind down without the devices.
+At bedtime, both the light from electronic devices and cognitive stimulation from news or social media won't aid quality sleep.

-Your sleep may be affected by the cleanliness of your mattress.
-You may not realise it but your mattress is home to millions of dust mites, bacteria, fungus and mould spores feeding off your dead skin and body oils and this can affect your ability to sleep.
-Humans shed more than 1.5 million skin cells every day, which equates to about 3.6 kilograms per year.
-We also excrete up to a litre of fluid per night.
+Your mattress is home to millions of dust mites, bacteria, fungi and mould spores feeding off your dead skin and body oils and this can impact your ability to sleep.

-Mattress protectors don’t stop the contaminants from penetrating the mattress.
-Not only are we sleeping in this microscopic metropolis, we are also breathing in the excrement of the dust mites.
-This can cause a number of common reactions such as itchy eyes and skin, flu-like symptoms and difficulty sleeping.
-Often people don’t realise they can have their mattresses professionally cleaned.
+Breathing in the excrement of the dust mites can cause a number of common reactions such as itchy eyes and skin, flu-like symptoms and difficulty sleeping.

 The Electrodry Healthy Mattress Cleaning service thoroughly cleans your mattress, remove contaminants such as dust mites, bacteria, fungus and mould spores, and leaves it smelling of lavender for a good night’s sleep.

 If you’ve tried everything you can think of to improve your sleep but it’s not working, it’s worth considering having your mattress cleaned professionally by Electrodry.
-Removing the microscopic contaminants from your bed may be the missing link in your search for a good night’s sleep.
+Electrodry’s healthy mattress cleaning service treats dust mites and bacteria, while treating minor contaminants such as urine and blood.
+Learn more here.